TaygaHoshi/tt-project/Lists/List of Monsters.md

 	+ -2 penalty on precision roll.
 	+ Deals no damage.
 	+ On hit, target falls prone.
-**Lore**
-	While domesticated dogs are great companions, wild dogs are not.
-These dogs will do everything to ensure their survival.
-Wild dogs are usually found in small packs.

 ---
 ## Shurali
+**Lore**
+	Shurali are humanoid sheep with one horn.
+They are known for tickling people to death.
 **Level:** 2
 **Health:** 60
 **Aptitudes:**